micmejia/bible-dump/NKJV/Deuteronomy/Deut 20.md

 And what man _is there_ who is betrothed to a woman and has not married her?
 Let him go and return to his house, lest he die in the battle and another man marry her.'

 ###### 8
 "The officers shall speak further to the people, and say, 'What man _is there who is_ fearful and fainthearted?
-Let him go and return to his house, [^a]lest the heart of his brethren faint like his heart.'
+Let him go and return to his house, lest the heart of his brethren faint like his heart.'

 ###### 9
 And so it shall be, when the officers have finished speaking to the people, that they shall make captains of the armies to lead the people.